andry-tino/coding-challenges/sorting-web-api/Challenge.md

-# Marsk 2020 - .NET Core
+# Web API in ASP.NET Core
 Offline exercise

 ## Introduction
-This document provides a homework challenge for candidates applying for software engineering positions within Maersk.
+This document provides a homework challenge for candidates applying for software engineering positions within _CompanyX_.
 The goal is to see:

 - How you approach a problem
 - How you design, structure, implement, and deliver a complete solution

-This will be followed by an on-site discussion with Maersk software engineers.
+This will be followed by an on-site discussion with _CompanyX_ software engineers.

 ## Handing in your solution
 Your code and any other deliverables must be provided as a link to a private Git repository (Azure